DiamondLightSource/pythonSoftIOC/docs/records.rst

     If used this should be set to a callable taking two arguments.
 The first argument will be the record object, and the second will be the new value being written.
-The `validiate` function can reject the update by returning :const:`False` or accept it by returning :const:`True`.
+The `validiate` function can reject the update by returning `False` or accept it by returning `True`.

     Note that this function is called asynchronously on a thread determined by EPICS and it is not safe to perform any cothread actions within this callback.

 `always_update`
-    This flag defaults to :const:`False`, in which case updates to the record which don't change its value will be discarded.
+    This flag defaults to `False`, in which case updates to the record which don't change its value will be discarded.
 In particular this means that such updates don't call `validate` or `on_update`.